Schedule an interview by calling 703-836-2176 AND complete the online FORM to get started.

 Community Service Clients are referred to Volunteer Alexandria through courts, probation officers, lawyers, or city agencies and after completing the intake process, are placed with a nonprofit or civic organization to complete their hours.
 Volunteer Alexandria handles all of the required paperwork, including a completion letter that is sent when hours are finished.

 Why Choose Volunteer Alexandria’s ACS Program?
-Over the years, Volunteer Alexandria has streamlined its process to make the ACS Program easy to understand and easy to navigate; resulting in a very high success rate with our clients.
+Over the years, Volunteer Alexandria's process is easy to understand and easy to navigate; resulting in a very high success rate with our clients.

 - We place clients at our partner organizations that are able to accommodate ACS clients